-Financial due diligence is detailed financial assessment of the current financial situation at the analyzed company including its ability to generate profits in the near future.
-In the course of due diligence, various financial aspects of the business are appraised, i.e. assets and liabilities, revenue and costs, receivables and payables, bank debts, financial controls and planning system, integrity of the management information and quality of reporting.
+Financial due diligence is a detailed financial assessment of the current financial situation at the analyzed company including its ability to generate profits in the near future.
+In the course of due diligence, various financial aspects of the business are appraised, i.e. assets and liabilities, revenue and costs, receivables and payables, bank debts, financial controls, and planning system, the integrity of the management information, and quality of reporting.

 Business entities require Financial Due Diligence in the following cases:

 - Acquisition of a significant stake in an entity

 - Disposal of an Asset